-This week we have a fairly short agenda, including a public hearing on affordable housing premiums, declaration of a climate emergency, and general revenue bonds for investment in our water treatment facilities.
+This week Ann Arbor City Council has a fairly short agenda, including a public hearing on affordable housing premiums, declaration of a climate emergency, and general revenue bonds for investment in our water treatment facilities.

 I’d like to draw your attention to two items on this agenda: DC-4 and DC-5.

 Two months ago, I met with the owners of Argus Farm Stop, who expressed concerns about the availability of parking near their store on Packard.
 This particular corner of Lower Burns Park is a small pocket of commercial activity (e.g. Toarmina’s Pizza & Burritos, Arbor Vacuum) within a much larger residential area.

 Businesses in locations like this can draw much of their customer base from residents within walking distance, which is ideal.
 However, locations like this – particularly on major transit lines like Packard – also depend on some “pass through” business: commuters who can stop by on their way in and out of the neighborhood.
 I am hopeful that the addition of 30-minute limited spots on Dewey will help this little commercial area flourish, primarily to meet the needs of people who can use non-motorized transportation to get there.

 A very similar parking arrangement was previously implemented on Second Street, to support the Argus Farm Stop location on Liberty, in Ward 5.
 In the interest of transparency, I am bringing this proposal as a Council resolution to clarify the details of it for timely/accurate review and public discussion.
 I welcome feedback, as it will have a direct impact on neighbors in Ward 4.
 You can find details about DC-4 (including a map) here: